IBMStreams/streamsx.documentation/docs/messaging/mq-create-objects-bindings-sample.md

 * Generate bindings file using JMSAdmin script
   1. Log into the WebSphere MQ server as mqm user.
   2. Open `MQ_INSTALLATION_PATH/java/bin/JMSAdmin.config` file with text editor.
   3. Edit the following lines.
-Choose a accessible directory for the `PROVIDER_URL` parameter, where the `.bindings` file will be generated.
+Choose an accessible directory for the `PROVIDER_URL` parameter, where the `.bindings` file will be generated.

      `INITIAL_CONTEXT_FACTORY=com.sun.jndi.fscontext.RefFSContextFactory`

      `PROVIDER_URL=file:///homes/user/bindings`

+     An alternative to editing this file directly is to do the following:
+     * Copy MQ_INSTALLATION_PATH/java/bin/JMSAdmin.config to a different directory
+     * Make the file writable: `chmod u+w /path/to/JMSAdmin.config`
+     * Run JMSAdmin with the -cfg flag: `MQ_INSTALLATION_PATH/java/bin/JMSAdmin -cfg /path/to/JMSAdmin.config`

   4. Set the `CLASSPATH` for running JMSAdmin tool